department-of-veterans-affairs/vets-website/va-gov/pages/claim-or-appeal-status.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-<b>You can use this tool to check the status of a VA claim or appeal for compensation like:</b>
+<b>You can use this tool to check the status of a VA claim or appeal for compensation.
+Track your:</b>
 - Disability compensation (including claims based on special needs like an automobile or clothing allowance)
 - Veteran or survivor pension benefits
 - Special monthly compensation (such as Aid and Attendance)
 - Dependency and Indemnity Compensation (DIC)
-- A burial allowance to help pay for a Veteran's burial and funeral expenses
+- Burial allowance to help pay for a Veteran's burial and funeral expenses

-<b>You can also use this tool to check the status of a claim or appeal for other benefits like:</b>
+<b>You can also use this tool to check the status of a claim or appeal for other benefits like these:</b>
 - VA health care
 - GI Bill or other education benefits
 - Vocational rehabilitation and employment